-Horsemeat found in ground burger sold in UK and Irish grocery storesJanuary 16th, 2013 by Bob Yirka in Health /
+Horsemeat found in ground burger sold in UK and Irish grocery storesJanuary 16, 2013 by Bob Yirka in Medicine & Health / Health

 (Medical Xpress)—The Food Safety Authority of Ireland (FSAI) has found evidence of horsemeat in ground meat marketed as beef (meat from cows) and sold in grocery stores in Ireland and the UK.
 The agency stressed that the findings pose no health risk, but does call into question how well regulations regarding meat processing are being observed in Ireland and the United Kingdom.